rajp33/RecipeSearch/part1-shell.md

   * Make sure to 'add/commit/push' this file to the repo in this directory.
 * Modify the file called 'main.c' in your respository containing the power example.
   * Make sure to 'add/commit/push' this file to the repo in this directory.
-* Take a screenshot of your virtual environment running.
-Name it 'linux.jpg'
-  * Make sure to 'commit' this file to the repo in this directory.

 ## Going Further